Dekatron322/Caregiverhospital/README.md

 ## 🧪 Testing

-This boilerplate comes with various testing setups to ensure your application's reliability and robustness.
+This project implemnts various testing setups to ensure your application's reliability and robustness.

 ### Running Tests